 Woods have a larger head, allowing you to “drive” the ball over longer distances.
 In fact, the 1-wood is so well known for this that it’s simply called a driver.

 There is, also, a third option, called a hybrid.
-Hybrids have a thicker, wider head than an iron but are smaller than a wood, making them reasonably useful in the fairway and can be easier to strike the ball than a driver or 2-iron would.
+Hybrid golf clubs have a thicker, wider head than an iron but are smaller than a wood, making them reasonably useful in the fairway and can be easier to strike the ball than a driver or 2-iron would.

 A FULL CLUB SET